-In the case of a consortium, where State aid rules would not apply to one of the partners, refer to the Rules for Participation - Rules for Non-State aid (Option B).
+In the case of a consortium, where State aid rules would apply to one of the partners, refer to the Rules for Participation - Rules for State aid - de minimis (Option A).

 Amendments to the forms are not permitted following the submission deadline of the application and the consensus result would be final.